How to build an outdoor bathroom

-If you don’t build a ceiling then it will get wet every time it rains.
+If you don’t build a ceiling, then it will get wet every time it rains.
 This is not a problem for bathrooms that only have a bathtub.
-But if you want a sink, mirror, and storage then you’ll have to build it using waterproof materials.
+But if you want a sink, mirror, and storage, then you’ll have to build it using waterproof materials.

-Another thing that can affect this decision is how close is it to nearby buildings.
-Unless you want to give your neighbors a strip show you might be forced to build a ceiling if there’s a tall structure near your outdoor bathroom.
+Another thing that can affect this decision is how close it is to nearby buildings.
+Unless you want to give your neighbors a strip show, you might be forced to build a ceiling if there’s a tall structure near your outdoor bathroom.

 Using it during the winter months

 Some bathrooms are also used during the winter months, especially if they have an amazing view.
 You can build your bathroom so that it has a way to be sealed from the elements.
-A panoramic glass wall is an ideal solution. that way it can be opened during the warmer seasons to enjoy the fresh air and closed during the winter an still enjoy a great view.
+A panoramic glass wall is an ideal solution.
+That way, it can be opened during the warmer seasons to enjoy the fresh air and closed during the winter an still enjoy a great view.
 That is a very popular design in skiing towns.

 You can also add a hot tub to your outdoor bathroom area.
-That way you can have a couple of drinks with some friends or your partner while relaxing under the sun, bathing in scalding hot water.
+That way, you can have a couple of drinks with some friends or your partner while relaxing under the sun, bathing in scalding hot water.